Enter the link below for a chance to win access to High-Performance Preparation:

 This is a 2-part post.
 In today's article, we’ll take a brief look at the most important physical qualities a player should focus on during the off-season and how to best train them.
 Part 2 will then focus on the application - how a microcycle might be organized, how it fits into the overall training cycle and the interplay between on and off court training.

-Keep in mind that early on during the off-season training cycle, a greater emphasis should be placed on general training - means that would benefit any field/court sport athlete.
+Keep in mind that early on during an off-season or general prep training cycle, a greater emphasis should be placed on general training (forgive me for sounding redundant) - general qualities that would benefit any field/court sport athlete.
 That said, there will obviously be a bias towards qualities important for elite tennis play.
 In other words, we'll still work on developing acceleration, rotational power etc. but in a way that maximizes these qualities (before getting into more specific means).
 This is especially true if players are deficient in certain areas.
 Let me provide an example to illustrate this point.
 If a player’s strength to mass ratio is low (often measured using a squat or deadlift), this will impede both their ability to accelerate AND change direction effectively.
 There’s no argument that both of these qualities are important for the elite player and BOTH have been highly (and significantly) correlated to strength:mass parameters (Nimphius et al 2015).

 First Step/Acceleration Abilities